 When indoors, you should try to maintain 2 metre social distancing, or 1 metre distancing with other mitigations in place (i.e. good ventilation, open windows and doors, face coverings, frequent cleaning of surfaces, good hand hygiene).

 Some Sporting Clubs may be affiliated to a National Governing Body (NGB) with specific measures or guidance for their sport.
 If you're not sure if you have an NGB or how to contact them, just drop us an email on firstname.lastname@example.org.

 You should include Covid-19 transmission as a hazard on any activity Risk Assessments, or you can use the template below:

-Certain activities may also require the submission of a standard Risk Assessment.
-Remember that for any activity involving children or vulnerable adults, you must carefully review our Safeguarding information and make contact with the Clubs and Societies team before any activity takes place.
+Remember that Covid-19 is not the only risk to consider when planning Club / Society events.
+If there is any chance of someone becoming otherwise injured or ill at your activity, you should also submit a standard Risk Assessment.
+If your activity may involve anyone aged under 18 or any vulnerable adults, you must carefully review our Safeguarding information and make contact with the Clubs and Societies team before any activity takes place.